scottprahl/MCML/README.md

 # MCML

-This repository updates the original V1 and V2 MCML code so that it compiles without warnings.
+**This fork updates the original V1 and V2 MCML code so that it compiles without warnings.
 It also fixes a few minor bugs in the V2 conv program.
+**

 A Monte Carlo model of light transport in multi-layered tissue (MCML) and the corresponding convolution program (CONV) have been coded in ANSI Standard C.
 The programs can therefore be executed on a variety of computers.